Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Our approach

 \subsubsection{Training a State-Embedding Network}

 Before learning the navigation policy, we train a state-embedding network to learn representations of the environment's locations.
-The motivation for introducing this network is to encourage nearby locations in the environment to have similar representations, while pushing distant locations to have different ones.
-However, since we cannot access to the agent's position, the notion of distance between locations in the environment cannot be computed directly.
+The motivation for introducing this network is to encourage nearby locations in the environment to have similar representations, while ensuring distant locations to have different ones.
+However, since we do not have access to the agent's position, the notion of distance between locations in the environment cannot be computed directly.
 As in \cite{savinov2018episodic}, we will use the number of steps taken by an agent with a random policy to approximate this distance.

 We let an agent with random policy explore the environment for T steps and denote by $(x_1, ..., x_T)$ the corresponding sequence of observations.\footnote{We ensure that the length of the computed sequence is $T$ by removing the \texttt{STOP} action from the action space.} We then define a reachability label $y_{ij}$ for each pair of observations $(x_i, x_j)$ that depends on their distance in the sequence.
 More precisely,